Get Help Today(877) 648-4288

 - Lack of loss of strength

-Oxycodone can slow or stop your breathing; for this reason, it should not be used if you have severe asthma or breathing problems.
-Have someone seek emergency medical attention if you have slow breathing with long pauses, blue colored lips, or if you are experiencing difficulty waking up.
+Oxycodone can slow or stop breathing; for this reason, it should not be used by a patient with severe asthma or breathing problems.
+Seek emergency medical attention upon noticing slowed breathing with long pauses, blue colored lips, or difficulty waking up.

 - Chills and cold sweats